whatever is true

 A Final Thought About Whatever

-When you really consider what the words mean in that “whatever” passage, it can help you think differently about what Paul is telling us to think about.
+So as you can see, when you really consider what the words mean in that “whatever” passage, it can help you think differently about what Paul is telling us to think about.
 But there’s another clue that helps us know that the passage isn’t just about positive thinking.
 The clue is in the verse after Philippians 4:8, and it says: “Whatever you have learned or received or heard from me, or seen in me—put it into practice.”
 The apostle Paul is exhorting us to do whatever we have learned or received or heard from or seen in him.
 Have you seen Paul’s life?
 Have you heard his challenging exhortations?
 Have you learned his hard teachings that don’t make room for sin or shallowness in your life?
 If Paul follows his “whatever” passage with an exhortation to imitate him, you can be sure that it isn’t just about positive thinking.
+Let’s take a look at some examples:

 So whatever you think about today, make it true, noble, right, pure, lovely, admirable, excellent, and praiseworthy.
 And you will find that… Hope isn’t found in our situation changing; it’s found in our situation….